CityofToronto/bdit_data-sources/events/construction/readme.md

 - QR codes will start appearing at sites in 2024/2025, which should help enforceability (citizen reporting/bylaw officers).
   - There will be penalties.
 - Most records have `centreline_id`!
-- Contains detailed escription of lane closure pattern (`lanesaffectedpattern`).
+- Contains detailed description of lane closure pattern (`lanesaffectedpattern`).

 **RODARS (Old)**
 - Apparently fax was involved and not all forms were processed = completeness is a concern.